Outdoor games and game exercises for teaching the elements of volleyball in the dhow. Outdoor games with volleyball elements Exercise “Find me”

 Exercise “Show the ball to a friend”

-I.p. standing, legs slightly apart, hands with the ball in front of the chest.
+I.p. standing, legs slightly apart, hands with a ball in front of the chest.

 2-3 I.p.

-Repeat 2 times on each side.
+Repeat 2 times in each direction.
 The pace is slow.

 3-4 I.p.